What They Do: Opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and optometrists.

 Salary: The median annual wage for opticians is $37,840.

-Job Outlook: Employment of opticians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Employment of opticians is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
 An aging population and increasing rates of chronic disease are expected to lead to greater demand for corrective eyewear.

 Related Careers: Compare the job duties, education, job growth, and pay of opticians with similar occupations.